t7yang/vscode-typed-theme-generator/README.md

 $ yarn add vscode-typed-theme-generator
 ```

+## Features

+- Design your theme with TypeScript and well type defination including every property information (hovering).
+- Support generate variant colors theme and variable.
+- Provide a helper function to add alpha (in rgba) to color and even variable.
+- Regenerate themes after edited (watch mode) with `ts-node-dev` add update contribution field in `package.json`.

 ## Usage

 You can first using VSCode's yeoman [extension generator](https://code.visualstudio.com/docs/getstarted/themes#_creating-your-own-color-theme) to help you generate a skeleton of your theme project.